ER-FIZKarlsruhe/fiz-oai-docker/README.md

 - jq package (just needed for crosswalk examples)

 # Installation
+- Checkout this Git-Project onto docker-machine
+- Ensure if you have sudo all rights on the machine.
 - For installation execute the following command.
 It will prepare the folder structure and configuration for the application in the given INSTALL_DIRECTORY
+  - *host:/$> **sudo** ./install.sh INSTALL_DIRECTORY CASSANDRA_SUPERUSER_PASSWORD CASSANDRA_PASSWORD*
+- If you want to start with docker swarm, you have to set the environment with:
+  - *host:/$> set -a; . /etc/environment; set +a;*

 - INSTALL_DIRECTORY must be an absolute path!
 - CASSANDRA_SUPERUSER_PASSWORD Password for the default-superuser with name "cassandra"
 - CASSANDRA_PASSWORD Password for the User "fizoaibackend"

-  *host:/$> sudo ./install.sh INSTALL_DIRECTORY CASSANDRA_SUPERUSER_PASSWORD CASSANDRA_PASSWORD*

-# Netwok-Strategies
+# Network-Strategies
 - To write Data and configure OAI-Provider, decide if you want to access the OAI-Backend externally or Docker-Network-Internally.
 - Access OAI-Backend externally:
   - Edit docker-compose.yml